 Vascular diseases, such as peripheral arterial disease and diabetes, account for more than half the amputations in the United States.
 With early intervention and expert care, many of these limbs could be saved.
-The experts at the Limb Preservation Program within Ohio State's Comprehensive Wound Center employ the latest therapies and technologies to treat patients with limb-threatening conditions.
+The experts at the Limb Preservation Program within the Ohio State Comprehensive Wound Center employ the latest therapies and technologies to treat patients with limb-threatening conditions.

-The success of our Limb Preservation Program comes from its unique ability to draw on the expertise of healthcare professionals from multiple disciplines.
+The success of our Limb Preservation Program comes from its unique ability to draw on the expertise of health care professionals from multiple disciplines.
 From diagnosis through treatment and follow-up, we use the best, most-effective practices from each discipline to attain better healing and optimal outcomes for each patient.

 If you’re at risk of losing a limb, we can help.
 We offer the most advanced techniques for treating limb-threatening conditions, such as: